vookmeer/matf-rg-project-2024-VukVukmirovic/DOC.md

 `Controllers` are a way to hook into the engine execution.
 To create a custom controller:

-1. Create a custom controller class that extends the `rg::controller::Controller`
+1. Create a custom controller class that extends the `engine::core::Controller`
 2. Implement for the phase (`initialize`, `loop`, `poll_events`, `update`, `begin_draw`, `draw`, `end_draw`,
    `terminate`) for which you want to execute custom code.